RChenZhang/rchenzhang.github.io/index.md

  - Participated in TXSEF (Texas Science and Engineering Fair) where I earned 3rd in my category.
  - Won 2024 Science & Engineering Fair Houston Energy Day Academic Program (EDAP) Award.
  - Completed the Grade 8 piano exam through the ABRSM (Associated Board of the Royal Schools of Music).

+## Interests

+Beyond the sports I participate in, I have a strong interest in other sports like basketball, football, and baseball.

+I have a deep passion for piano and have been playing since I was five, which means I've been practicing for almost nine years now.
+I participated in the ABRSM (Associated Board of the Royal Schools of Music) exams, an internationally recognized program that assesses musicianship in various instruments, including piano.
+The ABRSM has eight levels, each requiring both performance (scales, arpeggios, and pieces) and theory exams to advance.
+Starting at age five, I worked through each grade and successfully completed all eight levels.
+Now, I play primarily for enjoyment and look forward to performing in recitals across the country.

+Additionally, I’m passionate about teaching.
+My science fair team and I initiated a project to help guide middle school students in preparing their own science fair projects. https://brainboyz.vercel.app/